JAORMX/deet.blog/content/posts/day-7-deet-s-1st-day-out.md

 ![](/images/20200710_201304.jpg)

 We also tried to have our first portrait.
-Apparently Deet wasn't too excited to be in the picture first, but in the end we got quite nice shot!
+Apparently Deet wasn't excited to be in the picture first, but in the end we got quite a nice shot!

 ![](/images/portrait-copy.png)

-### Such a great day!
+Such a great day!

-One big milestone today was that Deet learned not to bite the leash.
-It required little bit chicken and good timing, but she got the idea very fast.
+One big milestone of the day was that Deet learned not to bite the leash!
+That required little bit of chicken and good timing :)

-Also, she has started to approach as more which is the best award ever.
+Also, she has started to approach us more which has been the best reward so far.

-This day was a very nice start but it's going to be a loooong way before we are able to have relaxed walks in the leash.
-Or then not - Deet seems to learn some things incredibly fast.
+{{< youtube goFrhPOMT >}}